clojureverse/clojurians-log-app/docs/Background_History_Context.md

 accessible HTTPS endpoint.
 I use [FRP](https://github.com/fatedier/frp) for that.

-This is the mechanism [slack-event-sink](https://github.com/GaiwanTeam/slack-event-sink) uses.
+This is the mechanism [slack-event-sink](https://github.com/GaiwanTeam/slack-event-sink) uses, which I think may become the spiritual successor to rtmbot.

 ## Slack Markdown